Ingenium-Society/Ingenium-Society/README.md

 <div align="center">

 *Interested in joining or collaborating?
-Reach out to any core member or our advisor.*
+Reach out to us by contacting:* mailto:societyingenium@gmail.com

 </div>